akka/akka/akka-docs/rst/scala/persistence.rst

 .. includecode:: code/docs/persistence/PersistencePluginDocSpec.scala#shared-store-usage

-Internal journal commands (sent by processors) are buffered until injection completes.
+Internal journal commands (sent by persistent actors) are buffered until injection completes.
 Injection is idempotent i.e. only the first injection is used.

 .. _local-snapshot-store: